pwncollege/ctf-archive/plaidctf/sandybox/DESCRIPTION.md

 Looking around your new surroundings, you’re in a tiny space with sand all around.
 You try to shake open your HUD, but it doesn’t work.
 With not much else you can do, you start digging your way out.

-`Only use flagCheck if you get a different flag than pwn.college{.....}, in which you input the flag you get from the challenge to get the actual flag`</br>
+`Only use flagCheck if you get a different flag than pwn.college{.....}, in which you input the flag you get from the challenge to get the actual flag`

 ---
 `Use sudo ./sandybox to run the challenge`
 ---